 This process is called gluconeogenesis.
-In gluconeogenesis, your body is able to take protein (let’s say a chicken breast) and instead of breaking it down into amino acids, it’s able to transform the protein into glucose.
+In gluconeogenesis, your body is able to take protein – say a chicken breast – and instead of breaking it down into amino acids, it’s able to transform the protein into glucose.

 Are you eating too much protein?

-A lot of the “bro-science” out there will lead you to believe that you need to consume 1g of protein for every pound of body weight.
+A lot of the bro science out there will lead you to believe that you need to consume 1g of protein for every pound of body weight.
 So, if you’re a 150lb female, you’ll need to consume 150 grams of protein each day.
-That’s equivalent to eating five large chicken breasts every day.
+That’s equivalent to eating five large chicken breasts every day!

 If you decrease protein, where do you get calories from?